Jkalim/Pewlett-Hackard-Analysis/README.md

 -Sofware: PostgresSQL

 ## Resuslts
- -The analysis shows a totalof 90,398 current employees will retire from the company from each department as follow:
+ 1) The analysis shows a totalof 90,398 current employees will retire from the company from each department as follow:
   - Senior Engineer: 29,414
   - Senior Staff: 28,254
   - Engineer: 14,222